techtangents/ylj-reading-the-tea-leaves/workshop/1-framework.md

   - Follow the same process as with elm.
   - Modulo in Purescript is `mod 7 2` (returns 1)
+    - Be careful as the argument order is different to Elm's `modBy`
   - show will turn the Int to a String